 - Add the star anise, continuing boiling until thickened, 20 to 25 minutes.
 Fish out the anise and discard.

-You may store the sauce in the following ways:
+You may store in the following ways:

 - Refrigerate to use freshly made: Ladle into bowls or jars.
 Cool, cover, and refrigerate for up to 3 weeks.